mdaffin/disconnected.systems/content/blog/2015-11-12-bare-metal-assembly-on-the-teensy-3.1.md

-+++
+---
+aliases:
+- /bare-metal-assembly-on-the-teensy-3.1/
+- /posts/bare-metal-assembly-on-the-teensy-3.1/
+date: '2015-11-12T00:00:00Z'
-title = "Bare Metal Assembly on the Teensy 3.1" description = "A look at bare metal programming in assembly on the teensy 3.1 with out external dependencies." slug = "bare-metal-assembly-on-the-teensy-3.1" date = "2015-11-12T00:00:00Z" tags = [ "assembly", "teensy", "arm" ] aliases = [
+description: A look at bare metal programming in assembly on the teensy 3.1 with out external dependencies.
-    "/bare-metal-assembly-on-the-teensy-3.1/",
-    "/posts/bare-metal-assembly-on-the-teensy-3.1/",
-]
-+++
+slug: bare-metal-assembly-on-the-teensy-3.1
+tags:
+- assembly
+- teensy
+- arm
+title: Bare Metal Assembly on the Teensy 3.1
+---

 I started to look at bare metal programming on the Teensy 3.1 and found quite a few examples mainly based off the work of [Karl